BA (Hons) Degree Pathway

 The BTEC Higher National Diploma (HND) is awarded by Pearson Education.

-In this degree programme, you will develop a specialised knowledge of Interior Design.
+In this programme, you will develop a specialised knowledge of Interior Design.
 You will work closely with a team of subject specialist tutors who will help you to develop advanced academic abilities and a sophisticated professional practice.
 Throughout your studies, your tutors will provide support, guidance and feedback to allow you to progress in your studies, build an independent practice or pursue a career in the industry.
 Designed around practical assignments that are delivered through distinct topic modules, this degree programme will provide an academic structure to your studies.
-It will help you to establish your own reputation and distinctive approach to interior design,.
+It will help you to establish your own reputation and distinctive approach to interior design.

 As a Classroom student, you will attend classes at one of our nationwide learning centres for the Higher National Diploma portion of your learning journey.
-During the Degree Top-up portion of your studies, you will attend scheduled online tutorials with your module tutors.
+During the Level 6 Degree Top-up portion of your studies, you will attend scheduled online tutorials with your module tutors.
 Throughout your course, you will have full access to our Online Learning Centre.
 This is your virtual campus and contains all your course content, learning resources, access to online learning services, tutor support and assessment materials.
 You will also have access to our popular student forum, where tutors and students engage in discussion about course assignments, and share work and feedback.

 The programme is aligned with statutory body requirements, such as the QAA Quality Code, QAA Subject Benchmarks, the Framework for Higher Education Qualifications (FHEQ), and Advance HE principles, ensuring an academically rigorous and professionally relevant learning experience.
 It also adheres to the Herts Learning Approach, (University of Hertfordshire) which emphasises active learning, inclusivity, and a supportive learning community.

-This pathway programme represents 3600 learning hours, which is the equivalent of 3 years’ full-time learning (at 30 hours per week) or 6 years’ part-time learning (at 15 hours per week).
+This degree pathway represents 3600 learning hours, which is the equivalent of 3 years’ full-time learning (at 30 hours per week) or 6 years’ part-time learning (at 15 hours per week).
 Our faculty work throughout the year to support you with your studies, so you can dictate whatever pace you wish for your Higher National Diploma.
-The Top-up Degree portion is staged in 4 modules each taking six months to complete
+The Top-up Degree portion is staged in 4 modules each taking six months to complete.

 If you have previously completed a Level 5 award in interior design, you may enrol directly onto our Top-up Degree programme